fastluca/JRis/subprojects/kris-guide/module.md

 # Module kris-guide

+## Module kris-guide

 This module contains code samples sourced by the guide.

-As those code blocks are executable code and are actually unit tested, it is guaranteed that the samples in the guide both compile and work as expected.
+The compiler ensures the code is not outdated.

+# Package ch.difty.kris.guide

+THe code samples used in the guide.